agentgt/jirm/README.md

 }
 ```

-Now we can select `ParentBean` using plain SQL by making a SQL file in the classpath we'll call it `select-parent-bean.sql`.
+Now we can select `ParentBean` using plain SQL by making a SQL file in the class path we'll call it `select-parent-bean.sql`.

 ```sql
 SELECT parent_bean.id    AS "id",